3M: "Forever chemicals" water pollution

 In late 2010, the state of Minnesota sued 3M for 5 billion in punitive damages, claiming they released PFCs—classified a toxic chemical by the EPA—into local waterways.
 A settlement for $850 million was reached in February 2018.
 In 2019, 3M, along with the Chemours Company and DuPont, appeared before lawmakers to deny responsibility, with company Senior VP of Corporate Affairs Denise Rutherford arguing that the chemicals pose no human health threats at current levels and that there were no victims.

 In 2021, research had determined that 3M's Zwijndrecht (Belgium) factory caused PFOS pollution that may be contaminating agricultural products within a 15 kilometer radius of the plant which includes Antwerp.
 The Flemish Government has paid 63 million euros for cleanup costs so far with 3M contributing 75,000 euros.
 The Flemish Government issued measures advising against the consumption of, for example, home-grown eggs within a radius of 5 kilometers.

 In 2023, 3M reached an agreement to pay a $10.3bn settlement with numerous US public water systems to resolve thousands of lawsuits over PFAS contamination.

+In May 2026, the Australian government launched legal action against 3M, alleging that the company made false statements regarding the long-term environmental impacts of firefighting foam containing PFAS.
+The government is seeking more than A$2 billion in damages to recover costs incurred in investigating and managing contamination resulting from the use of the foam.
+The government described the lawsuit as the largest legal claim ever brought by Australia.
+Assistant Defence Minister Peter Khalil stated that 28 defence sites across Australia had been impacted by PFAS contamination.